ndg8743/GitProject/README.md

 │   ├── merge.cpp        # Implements gg merge
 │   └── learn.cpp        # Implements gg learn
 ├── obj/                 # Object files (generated)
+├── install.sh           # Automated installer for Linux/macOS
+├── install.bat          # Automated installer for Windows
 ├── Makefile             # Build script
 └── README.md            # This file
 ```

+## For Complete Beginners

+If you're completely new to programming and terminals, simply:

+1. Download the project
+2. Run the installer for your operating system:
+   - On Windows: Double-click `install.bat` and follow the prompts
+   - On Mac/Linux: Open Terminal, navigate to the gg folder, and run `./install.sh`
+3. The installer will set up everything needed to run gg

 ## Notes